jpswade/jpswade.github.io/_posts/2012-05-06-unable-to-update-nameservers-nameserver-doesnt-exist-at-the-registry.md

   ** IMPORTANT: Before adding additional name servers to your configuration, you should be sure that the name server has setup correctly.
 24 &#8211; 48 hours after you submit a request for an additional name server, it will be in the rotation for authoritative lookups and if it is not setup correctly, your site will take a long time to resolve when visitors try to find you.
 </p>

-You can ignore this for now, here&#8217;s what you need to do first&#8230;
+You can ignore this for now, here's what you need to do first&#8230;

 You, or your admin who has access to the OpenSRS reseller interface needs to find the page in there entitled &#8220;Add Nameserver to All Foreign Registries&#8221; as per [these instructions](http://www.opensrs.com/docs/opensrsrwi/add_nameserver_to_all_foreign_registries.htm):